Do You Suffer from Itchy Arms and Skin?

 Treatment is tricky because the skin is actually normal and the message of “itch” emanates from the nerve near the spine, but there are things we can do to lessen the itch.

-We know that sun plays a role in the problem, so, of course, sun protection is important.
+We know that the sun plays a role in the problem, so, of course, sun protection is important.
 The best protection comes from wearing sun protective shirts that cover your arms.
-If that’s not possible then the mineral micronized zinc oxide sunscreens are best because, unlike chemical sunscreens, heat is not created when the UV rays hit the active sunscreen ingredients.
+If that’s not possible, then the mineral micronized zinc oxide sunscreens are best.
+This is because, unlike chemical sunscreens, heat is not created when the UV rays hit the active sunscreen ingredients.
 Heat can make the itch worse.